 Toronto Organics Processing Facility To Convert Food Waste To RNG

 The City of Toronto is collaborating with Enbridge Gas Inc., to upgrade biogas infrastructure at its Dufferin Solid Waste Management Facility to refine the biogas produced from the Dufferin Organics Processing Facility (OPF) into renewable natural gas (RNG).
 The RNG will be injected into the natural gas distribution grid where it can be used to power waste collection trucks and heat city buildings and facilities.
 The Dufferin OPF manages approximately 55,000 tons, which can produce enough RNG to power the majority of Torontos waste collection fleet.
 To read more, click here.

 Xebec Announces Its First Canadian Renewable Natural Gas Infrastructure Project

-Xebec Adsorption Inc., a global provider of clean energy solutions, has signed an agreement with Bhler Biogas Inc. to develop an integrated facility in Quebec to process various organic wastes.
-This facility will process over 45,000 metric tons of organic waste per year through anaerobic digestion and produce 150,000 gigajoules of renewable natural gas and 7,500 metric tons of biofertilizer annually.
+Xebec Adsorption Inc., and Bahler Biogas Inc. have signed an agreement to develop a facility in Qubec to process various organic wastes for the production of renewable natural gas (RNG) and biofertilizer.
+The facility will process over 45,000 metric tons of organic waste per year through an anaerobic digestion process and will produce 150,000 gigajoules of RNG annually.
 The plant is expected to be commissioned in early 2021.
-To read more click here.
+To read more, click here.